AlphaGo versus Lee Sedol: Go community

-Go is a popular game in South Korea, China and Japan, and this match was watched and analyzed by millions of people worldwide.
-Many top Go players characterized AlphaGo's unorthodox plays as seemingly-questionable moves that initially befuddled onlookers, but made sense in hindsight: "All but the very best Go players craft their style by imitating top players.
+Go is a popular game in South Korea, China, and Japan.
+This match was watched and analyzed by millions of people worldwide.
+Many top Go players characterized AlphaGo's unorthodox plays as seemingly-questionable moves that initially befuddled onlookers but made sense in hindsight: "All but the very best Go players craft their style by imitating top players.
 AlphaGo seems to have totally original moves it creates itself."
-AlphaGo appeared to have unexpectedly become much stronger, even when compared with its October 2015 match against Fan Hui where a computer had beaten a Go professional for the first time ever without the advantage of a handicap.
+AlphaGo appeared to have unexpectedly become much stronger, even when compared with its October 2015 match against Fan Hui where a computer had beaten a Go professional for the first time without the advantage of a handicap.

 China's number one player, Ke Jie, who was at the time the top-ranked player worldwide, initially claimed that he would be able to beat AlphaGo, but declined to play against it for fear that it would "copy my style".
 As the matches progressed, Ke Jie went back and forth, stating that "it is highly likely that I (could) lose" after analyzing the first three matches, but regaining confidence after the fourth match.
+In the end, Ke Jie played Alpha Go the next year and was defeated in three games.

 Toby Manning, the referee of AlphaGo's match against Fan Hui, and Hajin Lee, secretary general of the International Go Federation, both reason that in the future, Go players will get help from computers to learn what they have done wrong in games and improve their skills.

-Lee apologized for his losses, stating after game three that "I misjudged the capabilities of AlphaGo and felt powerless."
+After game three, Lee apologized for his losses and stated, "I misjudged the capabilities of AlphaGo and felt powerless."
 He emphasized that the defeat was "Lee Se-dol's defeat" and "not a defeat of mankind".
 Lee said his eventual loss to a machine was "inevitable" but stated that "robots will never understand the beauty of the game the same way that we humans do."
 Lee called his game four victory a "priceless win that I (would) not exchange for anything."

+Three years later, on 19 November 2019, Lee announced his retirement from professional play, arguing that he could never be the top overall player of Go due to the increasing dominance of AI.
+Lee referred to them as being "an entity that cannot be defeated".

 Government

-In response to the match the South Korean government announced on 17 March 2016 that it would invest $863 million (1 trillion won) in artificial-intelligence (AI) research over the next five years.
+In response to the match the South Korean government announced on 17 March 2016 that it would invest 1 trillion won (US$863 million) in artificial-intelligence (AI) research over the next five years.